 If you’re sexually active or if you think you've been exposed to the virus, talk to your healthcare provider about testing.
 You can infect others with the virus even if you don't have symptoms of HIV.

 In order to determine if you have HIV, your provider may test your blood in order to look for antibodies specific to HIV.
 However, that initial round of testing may not detect the virus.
 It can sometimes take up to three months for an HIV antibody test to become positive.
 If you test negative, providers may recommend follow-up testing in a couple of months.
 They may also conduct a test that’s able to identify an HIV protein in newly infected people.

 If you're diagnosed with HIV infection, you will need to see an infectious disease specialist who has experience treating people with HIV.
 Your healthcare provider will complete additional tests to determine how severe your infection is.
 These tests include the following.

 This test determines how many CD4 cells are present in a sample of your blood.

 Some strains of the virus are resistant to certain medications used for the treatment of HIV.
-This test helps your doctor determine the best combination of drugs to treat your infection.
+This test helps your provider determine the best combination of drugs to treat your infection.
 Simply because you’ve never been treated for HIV before doesn’t mean that the virus you’ve been infected with hasn’t been exposed to antiretroviral drugs before.
 The virus may have been exposed to antiretroviral drugs in the person who transmitted the virus to you.
-The initial drug resistance test can allow your doctor to create a treatment plan that will work for you.
+The initial drug resistance test can allow your provider to create a treatment plan that will work for you.